-- Headquarter Squadron - provides echelon support including administration, catering and training outputs.
+- Headquarter Squadron: providing echelon support including administration, catering and training outputs.

-- Four Supply Squadrons - providing the logistic supply operational capability and expertise for the provision and management of combat supplies for deployed force elements as an element of the 101 Logistic VANGUARD Support Brigade.
+- Four Supply Squadrons: providing the logistic supply operational capability and expertise for the provision and management of combat supplies.
+This is to support deployed force elements as part of the 101 Logistic Vanguard Support Brigade.

 The Regiment’s current Army Reserve Centre locations are: